multani/gcp-changelog/content/compute-engine/index.md

 ### Feature

-**Generally Available**: You can now access the Compute Engine alpha API at the project level through a self-service process.
-By enabling the alpha API, you can use the Google Cloud console, Google Cloud CLI, API, and Terraform to view and manage Preview features.
+**Generally Available**: You can use the Compute Engine alpha API at the project level through a self-service process.
+By enabling the alpha API, you can use the Google Cloud console, Google Cloud CLI, API, and Terraform to view and manage preview features.
 For more information, see [Use the Compute Engine alpha API](https://docs.cloud.google.com/compute/docs/reference/rest/alpha).

 ---
 ## 2025-10-17

 ### Feature

-**Generally Available**: You can now access the Compute Engine alpha API at the project level through a self-service process.
-By enabling the alpha API, you can use the Google Cloud console, Google Cloud CLI, API, and Terraform to view and manage Preview features.
+**Generally Available**: You can use the Compute Engine alpha API at the project level through a self-service process.
+By enabling the alpha API, you can use the Google Cloud console, Google Cloud CLI, API, and Terraform to view and manage preview features.
 For more information, see [Use the Compute Engine alpha API](https://docs.cloud.google.com/compute/docs/reference/rest/alpha).

 ---
 ## 2025-10-16

 ### Changed

-Starting with SUSE Linux Enterprise Server (SLES) 16, including variants for SAP, the default file system for the root partition (`/`) is [Btrfs](https://en.wikipedia.org/wiki/Btrfs) changing from the previous default of XFS.
+Starting with SUSE Linux Enterprise Server (SLES) 16, including variants for SAP, the default file system for the root partition (`/`) is [Btrfs](https://en.wikipedia.org/wiki/Btrfs), which replaces the previous default of XFS.
 For more information, see [File systems in SLES](https://documentation.suse.com/sles/15-SP7/html/SLES-all/cha-filesystems.html#sec-filesystems-major-btrfs-suse) in the SUSE documentation.

 ---
 ## 2025-10-06